Sepultaris/vQ3Evolution/docs/TESTING.md

 not a normal FPS result.
 Never measure while offline texture inference or another heavy GPU workload is running.

-Current RR runs have an unresolved shutdown timeout.
+Some recorded RR runs have unresolved shutdown timeouts; the attended 2x FG follow-up exited normally, but does not establish a general lifecycle fix.
 A completed rendering script followed by watchdog termination remains diagnostic-only.
 Neither increasing the timeout silently, discarding errors nor counting generated frames turns it into an accepted performance improvement.
 See [current status](STATUS.md).